touchportyl/sit-timetable-to-google-calendar/README.md

 The file generated should be a .csv which can be imported into Google Calendar.

 # How to use
+0. Install python lmao
+1. Download convert.py and create a 'source.txt' file in the same directory
-1. Log into IN4SIT
+2. Log into IN4SIT
-2. Open the shortcut
+3. Open the (shortcut)[https://in4sit.singaporetech.edu.sg/psc/CSSISSTD/EMPLOYEE/SA/c/SA_LEARNER_SERVICES.SSR_SSENRL_LIST.GBL] in the same browser
-3. Open Inspect Element (CTRL + SHIFT + I)
+4. Open Inspect Element (CTRL + SHIFT + I)
-4. Copy the <body> and paste it in 'source.txt'
+5. Copy the <body> and paste it in 'source.txt'
-5. Run convert.py (double click)
+6. Run convert.py (double click)
-6. Import 'output.csv' into Google Calendar
+7. Import 'output.csv' into Google Calendar

 # How it works
 0. Magic